pcengines/pcengines.github.io/_posts/2019-03-11-PC-Engines_firmware-v4-9-0-3.md

 ![Addition and Deletion](TBD)

-The chart represents the total line added and deleted on the PC Engines coreboot fork against the rebase point for given release.
+The chart represents the total line added and deleted on the PC Engines corebootÂ fork against the rebase point for given release.
 Check the statistics
 with:

 ```